-Salary
+Salary and Terms

-This is a permanent, full-time post.
-The starting base salary will be in the range of £38,893 - £48,615 per annum p.a.
+This is a fixed term (12 month) maternity cover, with scope to extend due to business need.
+The starting base salary will be in the range of £39,969- £49,961 p.a.
 The successful applicant will normally be offered the first point on the salary scale.
 You will be paid monthly in arrears via Bankers Automated Clearing Service (BACS).